 What terrifies and saddens me is that the wilderness, home to so many of the wonderful animals of this earth, continues to disappear.
 The balance has been tipped and we are in great danger of never being able to reverse the damage.
 I hope that my work inspires you to take action to protect our planet and our wildlife.
-I encourage you to stay informed on legislation and be a voice for those who do not have voices so that future generations can experience these incredible animals outside of photographs.
+I encourage you to stay informed on legislation and be a voice for change so that future generations can experience these incredible animals coexisting in their world.
 They deserve our respect and desperately need our protection.

 If my work has inspired you, please consider donating to one of the following wonderful organizations working to protect our planet and its inhabitants: